erezsh/runtype/docs/dispatch.rst

 Multiple-dispatch is an advanced technique for structuring code, that complements object-oriented programming.

+You can think of multiple-dispatch as function overloading on steroids.

+In OOP, the type of the object (aka the first argument) always determines the dispatch.
+Methods of subclasses override the methods of their superclasses.
+In other words, the more specific type is chosen over the less specific type.

-Unlike in OOP, where the type of the "object" (or: first argument) is always what determines the dispatch, in multiple-dispatch all the arguments decide together, according the idea of specificity: The more specific classes (i.e. subclasses) get picked before the more abstract ones (i.e. superclasses).
+In multiple-dispatch, all the arguments decide together, according the same idea of specificity: The more specific classes (i.e. subclasses) get picked over the less specific types (i.e. superclasses).
+In cases when the dispatch is ambiguous, which will happen if different parameters can't agree on the correct dispatch, an error will be thrown.

-That means that when you need to define a logical operation that applies to several types, you can first solve the most abstract case, and then slowly add special handling for more specific types as required.
-If you ever found yourself writing several "isinstance" in a row, you could probably use multiple-dispatch to write better code!

 Multiple-dispatch allows you to: